 \section{Experiments}

-We conducted extensive experiments to evaluate the effectiveness of the proposed method.
+We conducted experiments to evaluate the effectiveness of the proposed method.
 This section begins by outlining the experimental settings, followed by a detailed presentation of the qualitative and quantitative results.
-Lastly, we perform ablation studies to analyze the contributions of each key component.
+Lastly, we perform ablation studies to analyze the contributions of key components.